What COVID-19 Is Doing Around The World

 Although, if they’re in a similar situation as you are, it could be challenging.

-They may well approach you to negotiate deferment on repayment like we discussed in point 1.
+They may well approach you to negotiate deferment on repayment as we discussed in point 1.

 Is there some way you can find some arrangement?